rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 }
 ```

-which can be called as follows, where dim is picked at runtime:
+which can be called as follows, with `dim` picked at runtime:

 ```c++
 if (dim==1){